janpstrunn/janpstrunn.github.io/_posts/2025-02-17-how-to-setup-taskwarrior-server-in-2025.md

 If you get questions on the setup, I do recommend you check the official guide, since it does give better explanations.

-> **Warning:** Taskserver is only compatible with Taskwarrior 2.x.x, and is no longer actively developed.
+> Taskserver is only compatible with Taskwarrior 2.x, and is no longer actively developed.
+{: .prompt-warning }

 ### Dependencies